GenericMappingTools/gmt/doc/rst/source/grdmath.rst

    set or implied, else they return Cartesian distances.
 Note: If the current :ref:`PROJ_ELLIPSOID <Projection Parameters>` is ellipsoidal then geodesics are used in calculations of distances, which can be slow.
-   You can trade speed with accuracy by changing the algorighm used to compute the geodesic (see :ref:`PROJ_GEODESIC <Projection Parameters>`).
+   You can trade speed with accuracy by changing the algorithm used to compute the geodesic (see :ref:`PROJ_GEODESIC <Projection Parameters>`).

 #.
 The operator **PLM** calculates the associated Legendre polynomial